top of page

 The Planned Relocatable Over The Horizon Radar

 Most Radars operate in "line of sight" - in other words, the Radar signals are transmitted out, travel in a straight line, hit the target and then bounce back to the Radar in a straight line.
 When you are on a beach you "see" a visual horizon which, for someone 6ft tall, is about 5km away.
-Beyond that you can't see anything on the surface - anything below is simply hidden from view by your visual horizon.
+Beyond that distance you can't see anything on the surface - anything below is simply hidden from view by your visual horizon.
 In just the same way, Radars have a “radar horizon” over which they can't see.
 Anything below the "radar horizon" will be invisible to the Radar.
 This limits how far a Radar can "see" a target on the ground or at low level – a Radar 6ft up would “see” things on the ground just out to 5km!

 A diagram of a bi-static Over The Horizon Radar System